apache/beam/beam-site/documentation/runners/capability-matrix.md

 ---

 # Beam Capability Matrix
-Apache Beam (incubating) provides a portable API layer for building sophisticated data-parallel processing pipelines that may be executed across a diversity of execution engines, or <i>runners</i>.
+Apache Beam provides a portable API layer for building sophisticated data-parallel processing pipelines that may be executed across a diversity of execution engines, or <i>runners</i>.
 The core concepts of this layer are based upon the Beam Model (formerly referred to as the [Dataflow Model](http://www.vldb.org/pvldb/vol8/p1792-Akidau.pdf)), and implemented to varying degrees in each Beam runner.
 To help clarify the capabilities of individual runners, we've created the capability matrix below.

 Individual capabilities have been grouped by their corresponding <span class="wwwh-what-dark">What</span> / <span class="wwwh-where-dark">Where</span> / <span class="wwwh-when-dark">When</span> / <span class="wwwh-how-dark">How</span> question: